FireDragonGameStudio/WebXR-DePanther-VRTK/README.md

 FusedVR has a very good introduction on how to get started (https://www.youtube.com/watch?v=RKpa2tDvNiQ), but it's a little bit outdated.
 So in case you want to start from scratch, check out my updated and simplified tutorial here -> (coming soon) I added some information for easier testing and setup as well, so make sure to check it out. :)

 ## The SampleScene
 The SampleScene (as the name states) is a showcase of using VRTK interactions with controllers and hand tracking.
 The WebXR cube on the table is grabable by controllers using the trigger and by hand tracking via index-finger pinch.
 The door in the back can be opened as well by grabbing it.
-No physics hands/controllers at the moment, but I'll try to add them later.
+No physics interactions with hands/controllers at the moment, but I'll try to add them later.
 Make sure the Interaction (small white cube in front of controllers or alongside the hand tracking wrist) touches the object you wanna interact with.
 Otherwise VRTK doesn't recognize the grab.

 <p align="center">
 <img title="Grab the cube" alt="Grab the cube" src="https://user-images.githubusercontent.com/23502690/222679125-83f8a60e-ef5f-4044-a763-9a6d2490319a.jpg" height="400">